flowergardn/old-site/README.md

 ### Cloning / Forking

 This application is licensed under the [Apache-2.0 license](https://github.com/astridlol/astrid.sh/blob/main/LICENSE).
-It's a modified fork of Nexxels personal site, you can find it [here](https://github.com/nexxeln/nexxel.dev)
+It's a modified fork of the personal site nexxel made, you can find his [here](https://github.com/nexxeln/nexxel.dev)